-Jessica Lutz is a feelance photographer based in Far West Texas.
-Her personal work has become visual ethnography of the Big Bend region and the borderlands along the Rio Grande.
-Assignments can be seen in Texas Monthly, New York Times, Mother Jones, Al Jazeera, Texas Tribune, Texas Architect among other publications.
+Jessica Lutz is a photographer and filmmaker based in Far West Texas.
+Her work is an evolving visual ethnography of the Big Bend region and the borderlands along the Rio Grande.
+Assignments can be seen in Texas Monthly, New York Times, Mother Jones, Al Jazeera, Texas Tribune, Texas Architect and in a variety of film projects.

 Big Bend Sentinel

 Marfa-based photographer Jessica Lutz fell into desert life in the Big Bend region almost by accident.

 After 13 years living and working in New York City, Lutz had her bags packed and an airline flight booked from El Paso to Los Angeles, where she had planned to begin another chapter of her life.
 Along the way, however, she landed in Terlingua to attend a small music festival and couldn’t bear to leave the wide-open skies, the deep canyons cut into the mountains, the fresh air, and the vast and sparse landscape behind.